-- 3. Enter the number of records into which you want to split the data, in the Split Number of Records field.
-For example, if you have a source file of 100,000 records and you want split this file into records of 10,000 each, then you need to enter 10,000 in this field. - 4.
-Select the Parallel Processing checkbox to parallel process these records.
-By default, records are processed sequentially. - 5.
-Enter the number of records you want to process concurrently, in the Maximum Concurrent Processes field.
+- Enter the number of records into which you want to split the data, in the Split Number of Records field.
+For example, if you have a source file of 100,000 records and you want split this file into records of 10,000 each, then you need to enter 10,000 in this field. - Select the Parallel Processing checkbox to parallel process these records.
+By default, records are processed sequentially. - Enter the number of chunks you want to process concurrently, in the Maximum Concurrent Processes field.
 By default, value of 1 is entered.

 It is advised to change this value, if Parallel Processing is selected.
-Else, the records will be processed at one time only and hence sequentially.
+Else, only one chunk is processed at a time and hence sequentially.

-- 6. Select the owner from the Owner drop-down list.
-By default, Administratoristrator is selected. - 7.
-Select the Read, Write and Execute checkboxes to set permissions for the Owner, Group or Other entities.
-By default, permissions are selected for the Owner and Group entities. - 8.
-If mapping has been saved in the Data Mapper applet, then the XSL code is displayed in Mapping XSL field.
+- Select the owner from the Owner dropdown list.
+By default, Administrator is selected. - Select the Read, Write and Execute checkboxes to set permissions for the Owner, Group or Other entities.
+By default, permissions are selected for the Owner and Group entities. - If mapping has been saved in the Data Mapper applet, then the XSL code is displayed in Mapping XSL field.
 This is a very useful feature.
 You can enter new XSL code or edit existing code to test or debug the mapping.
 If you save these changes, then they are reflected in the applet.
 For example, if you need to change the value of a constant, you can change it from this screen itself, instead of the applet.
 Additionally, any modifications made in the Mapping XSL code in the Data Mapper applet, will overwrite the XSL code in this field.